bman511/lil-green-men/README.md

 # lil-green-men

-A web page that allows for dynamic filtering of UFO sightings using various fields
+This project created a web page that allows for dynamic filtering of UFO sightings using various filter fields.
+The project used HTML, CSS, and Javascript.
+Bootstrap was used for styling tables and forms while d3.js was utilized to construct the table using a source JSON file along with providing filtering and click events.